THE “FORBIDDEN” PERFUME

 It has been said that Javier Serra, the founder of DANA Parfums, was walking down a street in Nice, France and caught the cover of the new Sigmund Freud book “Totem & Taboo.”
 Inspired by this, he decided to name his perfume after Taboo, hence “tabu” in Spanish.

-Tabu will become the prototype of the later Youth Dew and Opium.
+Tabu will become the prototype of the later Tuvara (1948) and Youth Dew (1951).
 Serra was able to launch a stand-alone perfume and a marketing campaign for the woman whom every man desired.

 Italian Bergamot • Lemon Oil

 Bulgarian Rose • Ylang-Ylang